 When you omit these out of your dietary routine, you will notice how your energy levels will start to increase.
 Eat veggies as much as you can.
 Include beef, fish, and chicken in your diet.

 Drink lots of water.
-During the hot and summer months, I recommend you do take electrolyte and salt pills as well.
+During the hot and summer months, I recommend you take electrolyte and salt pills as well.
 Above all, I do recommend you go to a nutritionist before you start training yourself for the sub-3 marathon because only an expert can gauge your body and make a diet plan as per that.

 Take caution with your body because you do not want to injure it or deprive it of anything during the process.

-What’s In Best Marathon Training Plan?
+What’s the best Marathon Training Plan?

-Ok, for my sub 3 marathon training plan, I added one long run alongside 2 Quality Training (QT) of a tempo run and interval training per week.
+Ok, for my sub-3 marathon training plan, I added one long run alongside 2 Quality Training (QT) of a tempo run and interval training per week.

 I was always making sure that I had enough time to repeat those QTs at least 5 times before the actual race.
 In between, my mantra was to do easy runs and reps to soothe my body